EverLand1/9300-8i_IT-Mode/README.md

 ## 2. Preparing the Adapter
 Here, you will put the jumper pin on the RAID controller pins.
 Make sure to put them on the correct pins as there may be multiple to choose from.

+### &emsp;DO NOT TAKE THE JUMPER PIN OFF UNTIL AFTER YOU POWER DOWN AT THE END OF SECTION 3b.

 &emsp;&emsp;&emsp;![Jumper Pin](images/jumper.jpg)

 If you take the RAID controller off of the motherboard, you can also record the SAS Address of the controller.
 You can do this later, but if possible, I would recommend doing it now.